Behavioral Intelligence for MLB

 One behavioral score.

-SIQX v9 scores hitters on five Statcast plate discipline inputs, each percentile-ranked against all qualified hitters in the current season before weighting.
+SIQX v12 scores hitters on ten Statcast behavioral components, each percentile-ranked against all qualified hitters in the current season.
+Equal weight (10% each) -- components selected on behavioral validity only.

 FIQ